pangrr/loadmon/README.md

   - Mark alerts in the chart.
   - Click an alert to go to the mark of that alert in the chart.
 - Time travel: show both load average and alerts on a given time range.
 This helps investigating historical issues.
 This also helps users share snapshots of the app.
+- Color the chart area above alert threshold with similar color as alert message.

 ## Code
 - Use typescript to define and guard data types.